William Althaus

-William J. Althaus is a former American politician who served as Republican mayor of York, Pennsylvania, for 12 years between 1982 and 1994.
-During this time, he was also selected to be the 49th president of the United States Conference of Mayors for its 1992 to 1993 session.
+William J. Althaus is an American former politician who served as mayor of York, Pennsylvania, for 12 years between 1982 and 1994.
+During this time, he was also selected to be the 50th president of the United States Conference of Mayors for its 1992 to 1993 session.
+Althaus is a Republican.

+Educated at Johns Hopkins University, Althaus majored in political science and history.

 Political career

 Mayor of York

 As mayor, Althaus sought to turn York into a hub for Soviet and Russian immigrants following the fall of the iron curtain.
-During his tenure as mayor Althaus celebrated the 125th anniversary of the occupation of York by the Confederate States of America joking to the Confederate reenactor it wouldn't be as easy this time around due to the York police department which hadn't existed at the time of the occupation.
+During his tenure as mayor, Althaus celebrated the 125th anniversary of the occupation of York by the Confederate States of America joking to the Confederate reenactor it wouldn't be as easy this time around due to the York police department which hadn't existed at the time of the occupation.
 He co-moderated the 86th annual convention of the Pennsylvania League of Cities in 1985.
 Althaus was also an advocate for smokers rights, seeking to ensure national federal protection for the freedom of individuals to smoke in public.
-During his time as mayor he also served as a delegate to the 1992 Republican National Convention.
+He led a successful effort to have sexual orientation added to a city ordinance protecting against discrimination of public accommodations.
+During his time as mayor, Althaus served as a delegate to the 1992 Republican National Convention.